 Although a stable country, many Ghanaians live in poverty, so volunteers really do make a difference.
 English is learned at school and widely spoken, but a little effort to learn a few phrases in one of the local languages will go a long way.
 With so many opportunities to make a difference, spending your gap year in Ghana is a truly rewarding experience.

-Gap year volunteers can teach a variety of subjects including English, Maths, Science and other subjects depending on their skills and the school’s needs.
+Gap year Teaching Volunteers help teach a variety of subjects including English, Maths, Science and others, depending on their skills and the school’s needs.
 Volunteers working with pre-school children will also do some care work and help with any extra-curricular activities.
-Schools in Ghana are very under-resourced, but you will find that the students are eager and willing to learn and the more effort you put in the more you will be rewarded.
+Schools in Ghana are often under-resourced, but you will find that the students are eager and willing to learn and the more effort you put in the more you will be rewarded.
 Resourcefulness, initiative and ingenuity are key attributes needed.

-There is plenty of opportunity for proactive placement volunteers to get involved in more than the role of a teacher.
-Often gap year volunteers set up extra-curricular clubs such as sports coaching, drama or music clubs.
+There is plenty of opportunity for proactive placement volunteers to get involved in more than the role of a Teaching Volunteer too.
+Often gap year Ghana volunteers set up extra-curricular clubs such as sports coaching, drama or music clubs.
 These clubs are often very well attended by the local school children and become a great part of the week for the community and also the volunteer to enjoy.